-Billings Catholic Schools is a Diocesan school in the Diocese of Great Falls-Billings, which is under the direction of Bishop Michael Warfel.
-Dr. Tim Uhl, Superintendent of Montana Catholic Schools, represents Bishop Warfel in all school-related matters.
+Billings Catholic Schools is a Diocesan school in the Diocese of Great Falls-Billings, which is under the direction of Bishop Jeffrey Fleming.
+Christina McGill, WCEA Commissioner of Accreditation and School Improvement, Montana, Diocese of Great Falls/Billings, represents Bishop Fleming in all school-related matters.
 A managerial board of directors who oversee the president of the school system governs Billings Catholic Schools.
 School board members, BCS staff and members of the community serve on five standing committees that report to the school board, including Catholic Culture, Business, Education, Technology and Marketing and Enrollment Management.

 Board of Directors

 The BCS School Board looks for new members to serve on the School Board and School Board committees annually in June.
 The BCS School Board is a ‘board of local jurisdiction’, which means that the board functions as a managerial board, responsible for decisions related to budgeting, facilities, technology, curriculum and assessment, marketing, enrollment management, and maintaining our Catholic culture and identity.